All Smithsonian museums and the National Zoo are closed due to the federal government shutdown.

 The rivalry between generals Ulysses S. Grant and Robert E. Lee is one of the most memorable in American military history.
 Lee was a polished and seemingly invincible Confederate commander who encountered Grant, a rough-hewn upstart, in the Virginia campaigns of 1864 and 1865.
 Grant and Lee both stand alone as genuine world historical individuals in their impact on America, but they are also are the product of their relationship to each other.

 For Squirrel Appeciation Day on January 21, we have a few surprising facts for you.
 Chipmunks along with groundhogs (also known as woodchucks), marmots, and prairie dogs are all considered ground dwelling squirrels.
 Take a moment to appreciate our squirrel-related collections images of these adorable mammals.

 The functions of guidance, navigation, and control are vital to all forms of air and space flight.
 The Space History collections in this area attempt to reflect that significance and illustrate the breadth of the topic.

-A selection of guitars and guitar-related items in the collections.
+A selection of guitars and other guitar-related items in the collections.

 You don’t have to worry about a bad hair day with these pieces from our collections.
 Who wore it best?

-Coming late 2018, the Smithsonian Anthology of Hip-Hop and Rap will be the first collection to include music from every major label and dozens of independent label recordings.
+Coming summer 2019, the Smithsonian Anthology of Hip-Hop and Rap will be the first collection to include music from every major label and dozens of independent label recordings.
 The anthology explores important issues and themes in hip-hop history, and it provides a unique window into the many ways hip-hop has created new traditions and furthered musical and cultural traditions of the African diaspora.